Nolan Arenado Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.87 team ERA that ranks sixth among all league pitching staffs.
+- The Twins' 3.85 team ERA ranks fifth among all MLB pitching staffs.

-- Twins pitchers combine to give up 121 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Twins pitchers combine to give up 122 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The right-hander last appeared on Tuesday against the Seattle Mariners, when he tossed seven innings, allowing two earned runs while giving up six hits.
+- The right-hander last pitched on Wednesday against the Seattle Mariners, when he threw 3 2/3 innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.